 4. Use a leave in mask to rehydrate your hair strands

-Using a weekly hair mask, like you would a weekly face mask, will help to keep your hair moisturised and feeling soft and shiny.
+The fourth tip for hair care in winter is using a weekly hair mask, like you would a weekly face mask.
+This will help to keep your hair moisturised and feeling soft and shiny.
 Comb it though thoroughly with a Detangling Comb, and leave it on your hair for at least 20 mins (again, you can sleep with it in) for it to be most effective.

 Wet hair is more vulnerable and more prone to breaking.
 Water droplets left in hair can expand and swell the shaft which makes the cuticles rough and jagged.
 A damaged cuticle leads to more tangles and a higher likelihood of breakages and split ends.